valzi/hylia/src/posts/bb-x.md

 ---
 I've been using Knave whenever I want to run a published adventure as a one-shot or a short campaign with newbies.
 It's been nice for that, and I haven't found anything better for that.
 However, I always house-rule a bunch of it and have to convert a few things to make it work.
 Additionally, there a few things I just don't prefer about it.
 It's good at what it does.

-I wrote[a system](https://docs.google.com/document/d/101PTw4NpTbmtMeOwhEs8ZlVK3e5TT6ecDOD_qRPDvQg/edit?usp=sharing)to replace Knave *for my use*.
+I wrote [a system](https://docs.google.com/document/d/101PTw4NpTbmtMeOwhEs8ZlVK3e5TT6ecDOD_qRPDvQg/edit?usp=sharing) to replace Knave *for my use*.

 After printing, you'll have 3 very short books: a player book, a referee book, and a spell book.